Pi-Squared-Inc/vsl-sdk/docs/api/rpc.md

 Yields (recent) submitted claims metadata

 - Input: a [Timestamp](#timestamp) (`since`)
-- Returns: a list containing metadata for the most recent submitted claims recorded since the given timestamp (limited at 64 entries).
+- Returns: a list containing metadata for the submitted claims recorded since the given timestamp (limited at 64 entries).

 **Parameters**: